MaksimDmitriev/Git-Setup/README.md

   * initialezes Git and Mercurial aliases,
   * copies global Git and Mercurial ignore files to the user's home directory,
-  * set Git and Mercurial user name and e-mail address.
+  * sets Git and Mercurial user name and e-mail address.

 #### How to use